View on GitHub

 Installation see: kompose.io/installation/

-Rename compose.yaml to compose.txt and run:
+Rename the compose.yaml to compose.txt and run:

 $ kompose -f compose.txt convert